-- c.
+c.
 The public hearing shall be held at the date and time designated in the notice.
-Any party may appear in person, or by agent or attorney. - d.
+Any party may appear in person, or by agent or attorney.

+- d.
 The Board of Adjustment shall make a finding that is empowered under the section of this ordinance described in the application to grant the special exception, and the granting of the special exception will not adversely affect the public interest. - e.
-The Board shall review requests for special exceptions under the following criteria and relief granted only upon the concurring vote of four Board members: - 1) Compliance with the Comprehensive Plan; - 2) Compliance with any other approved planning document; - 3) Compliance with the standards, goals, and intent of this ordinance; - 4) The character of the surrounding property, including any pending development activity; - 5) Adequacy of public infrastructure to support the proposed development; - 6) Impacts on natural resources, including existing conditions and ongoing post-development conditions; - 7) Compliance with other laws and regulations of the City; - 8) Compliance with other applicable laws and regulations of other jurisdictions; - 9) Impacts on adjacent property including noise, traffic, visible intrusions, potential physical impacts, and property values; - 10) Impacts on the surrounding neighborhood including noise, traffic, visible intrusions, potential physical impacts, and property values. - 11) Overall benefit to the community; - 12) Compliance with sound planning principles; - 13) Compliance with the terms and conditions of any zoning approval; and - 14) Any other matter relating to the health, safety, and welfare of the -94 - community.
+The Board shall review requests for special exceptions under the following criteria and relief granted only upon the concurring vote of four Board members: - 1) Compliance with the Comprehensive Plan; - 2) Compliance with any other approved planning document; - 3) Compliance with the standards, goals, and intent of this ordinance; - 4) The character of the surrounding property, including any pending development activity; - 5) Adequacy of public infrastructure to support the proposed development; - 6) Impacts on natural resources, including existing conditions and ongoing post-development conditions; - 7) Compliance with other laws and regulations of the City; - 8) Compliance with other applicable laws and regulations of other jurisdictions; - 9) Impacts on adjacent property including noise, traffic, visible intrusions, potential physical impacts, and property values; - 10) Impacts on the surrounding neighborhood including noise, traffic, visible intrusions, potential physical impacts, and property values. - 11) Overall benefit to the community; - 12) Compliance with sound planning principles: - 13) Compliance with the terms and conditions of any zoning approval; and - 14) Any other matter relating to the health, safety, and welfare of the community. - f.
+Limitation on resubmission.
+An application for the same parcel of land shall not be submitted within 365 days of the final decision of the Board of Adjustment.
+Any application may be withdrawn without prejudice prior to the opening of the hearing by the Board of Adjustment.
+All notices to withdraw shall be submitted in writing.